Our History

 In recent years The Bunker has redeveloped its community objectives and ran many projects to engage hard to reach learners and run music related projects for people from minority groups or problematic backgrounds, who may otherwise not consider education/training as a route to employment.
 We aim to provide advice and support to build confidence and help people use music towards a positive outcome, whether this results in a career in the arts or other vocations.
 In 2010 we received a Creative Industries Award at the Sunderland Echo’s Portfolio Business Awards.

-In 2022, The Bunker is going from strength to strength.
-Operated day-to-day by managing director Kenny Sanger, with assistance from an enthusiastic Board, plus a brilliant team of staff, volunteers and creatives, it continues to provide a base for hundreds of local bands and artists, and works closely with many local organisations including Pop Recs and Independent to continue developing cultural activity in the City of Sunderland.
+In 2024, The Bunker is going from strength to strength, with weekly gigs returning and showcasing local artists in our intimate 50 capacity venue.
+Operated day-to-day by managing director Kenny Sanger, with assistance from an enthusiastic Board, plus a brilliant team of staff, volunteers and creatives, it continues to provide a base for hundreds of local bands and artists, and works closely with many local partner organisations to continue developing cultural activity in the City of Sunderland.

 For more on the early history of The Bunker, with images and testimonials from those who were there at the very start, please visit the Bunker archive!